Issues producing enough breastmilk? Let’s talk about Hypoplasia

 2-If the baby is unable to breastfeed from the start, then start hand expression, which is much more effective than a pump during the first days after giving birth, If you don’t know how to manually express your milk, this is a link to a video from Dr Jane Morton from University of Stanford.

-3-Because our colostrum is so tick, when we pump most of it gets wasted in the pump parts.
+3-Because our colostrum is so thick, when we pump most of it gets wasted in the pump parts.
 That is why hand expression to collect the colostrum is the best way to do it and besides hand expression stimulates our breast to produce milk more effectively than a pump, when is done properly.
+You can feed your baby your colostrum with a syringe, plastic spoon, or small medicine plastic cup.

 These are Links to Important sites that will help you to find solutions:

 - Have your baby weight monitored by a pediatrician.
-A baby should gain1.5 to 2 ounces oz per day during the first 2 months.
+A baby should gain 1.0 to 1.5 ounces oz per day during the first 2 months in average.

 - Ask a lactation consultant or IBCLC about using breastfeeding herbs that may help you to make more breastmilk.
 Goat’s Rue may be a good choice since it's believed to help build up glandular tissue, as well as increase breast milk supply.

 - If you have to give your baby a supplement, know that it's OK.
 You don't want your baby to starve or not gain enough weight.

 - You can try a nursing supplementing device which allows you to provide your child with additional nutrition as they breastfeed.

 - Pumping can help you to make more milk.
 If you use a breast pump after each feeding it can further stimulate your breasts.
 Use any breast milk that you pump as a supplement.

 - Eat a healthy well balanced diet with enough calories to support the production of breast milk.